Canada routs Czech Republic 9-0 in world junior pre-tournament game

+Opponents in the Ontario Hockey League, Taylor Raddysh and Robert Thomas have found chemistry as linemates on Canada's junior team.

-Carter Hart had a 23-save shutout in Canada's 9-0 rout of the Czech Republic on Wednesday night in a tune-up game ahead of the world junior hockey championship.
+Raddysh had a pair of goals and Thomas scored and added two assists as Canada routed the Czech Republic 9-0 on Wednesday in the first of two pre-tournament exhibition games ahead of the world junior hockey championship.

+"It's nice to have Raddysh on our side," said Thomas, who as a forward with the OHL's London Knights normally checks against Raddysh and his Erie Otters teammates.
+"We battled a lot in the playoffs last year so being able to play with him is definitely nice."

+Thomas and Raddysh also assisted on Boris Katchouk's goal, as Canada dominated possession throughout the game and set up intricate passing plays to pick apart the Czech defence.

+"Thomas is a fast guy and can make a lot of skilled plays and also Katchouk on the left wing there, he's a hard-working guy who can do the same," said Raddysh.
+"We've clicked in the last couple of practices and tonight was a success for us.
+We just have to continue to build off of that."

+Carter Hart had a 23-save shutout and will likely be the starter when Canada begins the world championships against Finland on Dec.
+26 in Buffalo, N.Y.
+Before the game head coach Dominique Ducharme indicated that Colton Point may start in net on Friday against Switzerland in Hamilton in another pre-tournament game.

-Taylor Raddysh had a pair of goals for Canada, with linemate Robert Thomas adding a goal and two assists.
-Maxime Comtois had the eventual winner, while Jake Bean, Boris Katchouk, Jonah Gadjovich, Drake Batherson and Cal Foote also scored in front of a sold-out crowd of 9,036 at Budweiser Garden.
+Maxime Comtois had the eventual winner, while Jake Bean, Jonah Gadjovich, Drake Batherson and Cal Foote also scored in front of a sold-out crowd of 9,036 at Budweiser Garden.

 Jakub Skarek stopped 25-of-34 shots in net for the Czech Republic.
 Josef Korenar turned aside two shots in relief.

-Before the game head coach Dominique Ducharme said that defenceman Dante Fabbro (lower body) and forward Dillon Dube (shoulder) were day to day.
-He also indicated that backup goaltender Colton Point might start against Switzerland on Friday in Hamilton.

-Comtois finished off a tic-tac-toe play with Alex Formenton and Cale Klague by batting the puck past Skarek to give the Canadians the lead.
-It punctuated a lengthy three-minute span where Canada dominated possession, getting several shots off and stripping the Czech defence of the puck any time they tried to clear it out of their own end.

-Thomas and Raddysh made it 2-0 with a perfectly executed 2-on-1.
+Comtois finished off a tic-tac-toe play with Alex Formenton and Cale Klague by batting the puck past Skarek to open scoring.
+Thomas and Raddysh made it 2-0 with a perfectly executed 2-on-1 six minutes later.
 Thomas carried the puck over the blue line, passed to Raddysh, who deked out Skarek before passing the puck back, giving Thomas a wide-open net.

-Bean wired a wrist shot from the top of the face-off circle just over five minutes into the second period to increase Canada's lead to 3-0.
+Bean scored five minutes into the second to increase Canada's lead to 3-0.
 A slapshot from Katchouk with 2:50 left in the second made it 4-0.

 The Czech Republic came closest to solving Hart 5:32 into the third period when the puck was sliding along the goal-line behind him but the knob of his stick – and the blades from his defencemen – kept it out.